Keydose/Blackboard/README.md

 Contributions are always welcome!

-As a hobby project for learning Go, I am almost certain that there will be plenty of ways to make efficiency improvements, or tidy things up.
+As this is just a hobby project for learning Go, I am almost certain that there will be plenty of ways to make efficiency improvements, or tidy things up.